cBioPortal/oncotree/docs/OncoTree-Mapping-Tool.md

 ![Example 1](https://raw.githubusercontent.com/averyniceday/oncotree/doc-expansion/docs/images/example_2.png)

 > In `oncotree_2019_03_01`, `UPA` was added to the oncotree as a child node of `BLADDER`.
-Because `UPA` did not exist in previous verison `oncotree_2018_03_01` and did not replace any existing node, the tool uses the closest mappable neighbor.
+Because `UPA` did not exist in previous verison `oncotree_2018_05_01` and did not replace any existing node, the tool uses the surrounding nodes when mapping backwards.
 In this case, the parent node `BLADDER` is returned as the closest match.

 **The `ONCOTREE_SUGGESTIONS` column would be shown as follows:**